jaanga/terrain-srtm30-plus-r2/readme.md

-Jaanga Terrain repositories with 'SRTM30 Plus' in the title are a set of GitHub repositories with derived data or data viewers that relate to the research efforts of the SRTM30 Plus Global Bathymetry project at the [Scripps Institution of Oceanography]( http://en.wikipedia.org/wiki/Scripps_Institution_of_Oceanography ) at [UCSD]( https://scripps.ucsd.edu/ ) along with NOAA, U.S. Navy, NGA, GEBCO
+Jaanga Terrain repositories with 'SRTM30 Plus' in the title are a set of GitHub repositories with derived data or data viewers that relate to the research efforts of the SRTM30 Plus Global Bathymetry project at the [Scripps Institution of Oceanography]( http://en.wikipedia.org/wiki/Scripps_Institution_of_Oceanography ) at [UCSD]( https://scripps.ucsd.edu/ ) along with NOAA, US Navy, NGA, GEBCO

 The Jaanga Terrain repositories include both open data and open source data viewers.
 Currently the SRTM30 plus data is available in two formats.